 For shoppers that require additional assistance when shopping at intu or have hidden disabilities, and wish to identify themselves, we also offer a lanyard or sticker.
 These lanyards/stickers are available from our customer service desk.
 Parents and carers can choose between a sticker or lanyard depending on their requirements.

-From 6 November, you may hire sensory bags from the information desk and these cost a £20 refundable deposit which you will receive upon returning the bag.
+From 6 November 2019, you may hire sensory bags from any customer service desks and these cost a £20 refundable deposit which you will receive upon returning the bag.

-• Autism Awareness Guides: Includes Awareness card, guides to the centre to demonstrate quiet and loud areas and best times to visit the centre.
+- Autism Awareness Guides: Guides to the centre to demonstrate quiet and loud areas and best times to visit the centre.
 The guides also include an orange wrist band, if you see a customer wearing one of these bands, this is to inform staff that they are autistic.